basilwong/basilwong.github.io/_portfolio/995-human-motion-monitor.md

 # Sponsor

-Riot Micro develops industry-leading wireless chipsets for smart objects in the Internet of Things.
+Riot Micro(acquired by [STMicroelectronics](https://www.st.com/content/st_com/en.html)) develops industry-leading wireless chipsets for smart objects in the Internet of Things.
 Their breakthrough IoT platform-on-a-chip simplifies cellular connectivity for current-generation applications such as smart metering and vehicle telematics, as well as a new generation of smart objects that range from wearables and smoke detectors to parking meters and traffic lights.

 # Design